Operational 28 June 2021

 For your safety and that of others you must read this document and if you have any concerns or questions regarding these procedures or the our risk management you not enter the premises before your concern or query is resolved by contacting email@example.com.

 A booking system is in operation to control the numbers of swimmers and to enable you to book your timeslot on the premises.
-Your timeslot is the total time to enter, swim and leave the premises.
-It is not the total time you can spend in the water.
+Previously your timeslot was the total time allowed on premised, meaning to enter, to swim and to leave the premises.
+It is now the total time you can spend in the water.

 By entering the premises you agree to be aware of and comply with the Covid-19 Risk Mitigation Procedures (this document) and the revised Pool Safety Operating Procedures.